 This is not necessarily so.
 To help you break free of striving to master time management skills that don’t deliver what they might promise, here’s a list of the most common time management myths.

-Myth #1: There’s a magical finish line where everything is done, once and for all.
+Myth #1: There’s a magical finish line.

-For better productivity, lose the idea that all your tasks will ever be all finished.
-You (and your team) are never going to be or have unlimited resources.
-A better way to look at “reaching the end-goal” is to make sure you’re on top of prioritizing the work that needs to be done, making deliberate choices that move us toward the most important outcomes.
+Forget the idea that all your tasks will ever be completely finished once and for all.
+You are never going to check all of your tasks off of your to-do list, and that’s okay.
+According to Liana Sayer, the Director of the University of Maryland’s Time Use Laboratory, many people who are employed, married, a parent, or a college graduate feel shorter on time today than people in those situations did several decades ago.
+A better way to look at “reaching the end-goal” is to make sure you’re on top of prioritizing the most important work.
+An effective time management strategy helps you make deliberate choices that move us toward the most important outcomes.
 Productivity will never be measured by what’s left undone.
-Your focus is better spent on the quality of tasks accomplished, rather than the quantity of tasks completed.
+Your focus is better spent on the quality and impact of tasks accomplished, rather than the number of tasks completed.

-Stop thinking so much about creating to-do lists.
-They won’t save the day.
-In fact, this kind of list keeping can often be a way you trick yourself into thinking you have accomplished something when in fact your tasks are as numerous as ever.
-In fact, the Harvard Business Review’s Daniel Markovitz states, “Stop making to-do lists.
+To-do lists may help you to organize all of your tasks in one place.
+But they won’t actually make you more productive.
+In fact, this kind of list can trick yourself into thinking you’ve accomplished something when you haven’t.
+Moreover, the Harvard Business Review’s Daniel Markovitz states, “Stop making to-do lists.
 They’re simply setting you up for failure and frustration.”

 Myth #5: Undivided focus is king.

 One of the most cited time management myths is that successful outcomes come from hours of completely focused, uninterrupted time.
 The reality is that creativity and productivity can respond best to routine.
 The best way to achieve a large goal is to break it up into manageable tasks and complete those tasks on schedule.
 Always plan some extra time beyond what you think you’ll need.
 Get into a rhythm of work that suits your internal clock, and be consistent about achieving daily goals.